Robotic automation

 Let’s have a look at what stands behind these questions.

 1. What kind of process is this?
-Identify core time-consuming and monotonous processes in your organization like report generation, order processing, shipment tracking, and folder and file management.
+Identify core time-consuming and monotonous processes in your organization, like report generation, order processing, shipment tracking, and folder and file management.

 2. Is this process rules-based?
-Simply put, rules-based processes can be referred to as “If” statements, meaning that “If X happens THEN do Y.” A certain action triggers the next action (and so on) until the process is complete.
+Simply put, rules-based processes can be referred to as “If” statements, meaning that “If X happens, THEN do Y.” A certain action triggers the next action (and so on) until the process is complete.

 3. How complex is the process?
 Define the process complexity by the steps a human takes to complete it.
-Basically, if your employees have to open up to four systems or applications and take less than 50 steps, then this process would be considered small.
+Basically, if your employees have to open up to four systems or applications and take fewer than 50 steps, then this process would be considered small.
 If a process takes more than 50 steps and more than four applications or services, then it’s a medium-complexity process.
 Large processes require more than four applications and more than 100 steps.

-Need a custom solution for workflow automation?
+Need a custom solution for logistics workflow automation?
+We can help

 Explore our expertise